zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. Select **Download RDP File** on the next page, and open the downloaded file.

+    > The first time you connect to the WebVM Virtual Machine, you will see a blue pop-up terminal dialog taking you through a couple of software installs.
+Don't be alarmed, and wait until the installs are complete.

     ![RDP Window is open.
 Download RDP File button is highlighted.](media/rdp-download.png)

 5. Select **Connect** on the Remote Desktop Connection dialog.